lfc38461/M3DPSPST/Readme.md

 "Instances-setA" folder contains the real-word instance Set A; "position coordinates.txt" provides the latitude and longitude corresponding to all locations in the setA example.

 "Results_of_All_Instances_with_New_Cplex.xlsx" provides all the results of running with the new version of Cplex.

+"Results_of_HLBBD.xlsx" provides all the results of running the heuristic HLBBD.